Deflaktor/ServerSideModsCollection/ServerSideTweaks/README.md

 - An option for having a chance for the Artifact of Dissonance to be activated each wave when in the commencement stage to increase enemy variety.
 - Slider for the combat director to have a bias towards many, weak enemies or few, strong enemies.
 - Configure the Max Squad Size
+- Configure how long a wave is
+- Simulacrum Vrab picks up speed the more waves are beaten.

 ## Normal Run Tweaks